Computer Networking Chapter 2 (Layer 3-4)

 It is important to note that TCP/IP deals with packets and segments/datagrams, not frames.

 Here is an image to illustrate what a packet looks like.
-It is essentially data wrapped around lower-level data:
+It is essentially data wrapped around lower-level data just like an egg:

 Here are the PDUs that you need to learn: